 Plant cells are eukaryotic cells that vary in several fundamental factors from other eukaryotic organisms.
-Both plant and animal cells contain nucleus along with similar organelles.
+Both plant and animal cells contain a nucleus along with similar organelles.
 One of the distinctive aspects of a plant cell is the presence of a cell wall outside the cell membrane.

-The plant cell is a rectangular and comparatively larger than the animal cells.
-Even though plant and animal cells are eukaryotic and share a few cell organelles, plant cells are quite distinct when compared to animal cell as they fulfil different functions.
+The plant cell is rectangular and comparatively larger than the animal cell.
+Even though plant and animal cells are eukaryotic and share a few cell organelles, plant cells are quite distinct when compared to animal cells as they perform different functions.
 Some of these differences can be clearly understood when the cells are examined under an electron microscope.

-Just like different organs within the body, plant cell structure includes various components known as cell organelles that perform a different function to sustain itself.
+Just like different organs within the body, plant cell structure includes various components known as cell organelles that perform different functions to sustain itself.
 These organelles include:

 The primary function of the cell wall is to protect and provide structural support to the cell.
-The plant cell wall is also involved in protecting the cell against mechanical stress and to provide form and structure to the cell.
-It also filters the molecules passing into and outside the cell.
+The plant cell wall is also involved in protecting the cell against mechanical stress and providing form and structure to the cell.
+It also filters the molecules passing in and out of it.